UW-APL-EIS/tupelo/README.md

 Tupelo dependencies (i.e. 3rd party code it builds against) include

-* fuse4j (Java-enabled fuse filesystems)
+* fuse4j (Java-enabled fuse filesystems).
+Used by fuse module.

-* tsk4j (Java-enabled Sleuthkit disk forensics software)
+* tsk4j (Java-enabled Sleuthkit disk forensics software).
+Used by cli module.

 * native-lib-loader (loads JNI C code from classpath.
+Used by fuse4j, tsk4j artifacts above.

+* rabbitmq-log4j-appender (Allow log4j statements to go to RabbitMQ broker).
-Used by fuse4j,tsk4j)
+  Used by logging module.

 These artifacts (jars,poms) are not yet available on public facing Maven repositories (i.e. Maven Central), so are bundled into a project-local Maven repository at ./repository.
-The modules that depend on these artifacts (cli and fuse) include this local repository in their pom.
+The modules that depend on these artifacts (cli, fuse, logging) include this local repository in their pom.

 That's all folks...